hilltop-software/sampler_qa_checks_demo/README.md

 ## Getting started

-The QA checks feature looks for runs that  the runs that are not cancelled or closed, e.g. they don't have the status the status `RunStatus::CANCELLED`, `RunStatus::NORTHLAND_CANCELLED`, `RunStatus::CLOSED`.
-You can either use an existing test database with lab results or add your own lab results using the result delivery plugin entry point and a result delivery plugin.
+The QA checks feature looks for runs that are not cancelled or closed, e.g., they don't have the status `RunStatus::CANCELLED`, `RunStatus::NORTHLAND_CANCELLED`, or `RunStatus::CLOSED`.
+You can either use an existing test database with lab results or add example lab results using the result delivery plugin entry point and a result delivery plugin.

 ### Saving demo QA checks to the database